 Scope 3 emissions fall within 15 categories, though not every category will be relevant to all organizations.
 Scope 3 emission sources include emissions both upstream and downstream of the organization’s activities.

-According to GHG inventory guidance, quantification of scope 1 and 2 emissions are mandatory for organizations reporting and disclosing GHG emissions, while scope 3 emissions quantification is not required.
+According to the GHG Corporate Protocol, all organizations should quantify scope 1 and 2 emissions when reporting and disclosing GHG emissions, while scope 3 emissions quantification is not required.
 However, more organizations are reaching into their value chain to understand the full GHG impact of their operations.
 In addition, because scope 3 emission sources may represent the majority of an organization’s GHG emissions, they often offer emissions reduction opportunities.
 Although these emissions are not under the organization’s control, the organization may be able to impact the activities that result in the emissions.
 The organization may also be able to influence its suppliers or choose which vendors to contract with based on their practices.

-For a complete description of all scope 3 categories and quantification methods, see the World Resources Institute / World Business Council for Sustainable Development GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard.
+For a complete description of all scope 3 categories and quantification methods, see the GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard Exit.

-The World Resources Institute / World Business Council for Sustainable Development GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard presents details on all scope 3 categories and requirements and guidance on reporting scope 3 emissions.
+The GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard Exit presents details on all scope 3 categories and requirements and guidance on reporting scope 3 emissions.

 The GHG Protocol also provides the following additional scope 3 resources:

-- The Scope 3 Evaluator tool helps organizations screen scope 3 emissions categories to identifying focus areas
+- The Scope 3 Evaluator tool Exit to help organizations screen scope 3 emissions categories to identifying focus areas